Doyle Global Dialogue 2024 Cohort

 Nouran Alim

-Nouran Alim (C’25) is a junior in the College of Arts and Sciences majoring in chemistry and theology on the pre-med track.
+Nouran Alim (C’25) graduated from the College of Arts & Sciences in 2025, having majored in chemistry and theology on the pre-med track.

 Grace Blendonohy

-Grace Blendonohy (C’25) is a junior at Georgetown University studying government, journalism, and theology with a concentration in religion, politics, and the common good.
+Grace Blendonohy (C’25) graduated from the College of Arts & Sciences in 2025, having studied government, journalism, and theology with a concentration in religion, politics, and the common good.

 Areesha Fatima

-Areesha Fatima (SFS’25) is from Lahore, Pakistan and is a junior in the School of Foreign Service at Georgetown University in Qatar majoring in international economics with a minor in justice and peace studies.
+Areesha Fatima (SFS’25) is from Lahore, Pakistan, and she graduated from the School of Foreign Service at Georgetown University in Qatar in 2025, having majored in international economics with a minor in justice and peace studies.